skapis/weather/README.md

 ```

 #### Single location
-To get data about specific location can be used this api endpoint which provides data for single location
+To get data about specific location can be used this api endpoint which provides data for single location.

 ```http
 GET /location?location={locationId}